tealina/docs-en/docs/family/doc-types.md

-# The API document types
 The API document type designed for transformation tools.

-Some key features below:
+## Key features
 1. Independent package (so you can install and build your own tools)
-1. More close to typescript
+2. More close to typescript
-1. Easy to code with
+3. Support non literal object, like File, Date

-### Example
+## Example
  transform doc to UI
 ```tsx
 // type2cell.tsx